agnosto/fansly-recorder/README.md

 rcloneRemotePath = "remote:path/to/FanslyVods/"
 ```

-3. Replace instances of `webhook_url` to your webhook url for your notify channel.
+3. Replace instances of `webhook_url` to your webhook url for your notify channel, as well as replacing the id in `mention` for the role or user id to ping.

 # Running